uh-sheesh/722-project/recommendations.markdown

 <p>A great example of this cross collabration of Mason360 and Twitter is how the student organization "GMU ESPORTS" recruits.
 They have both an <a href="https://mason360.gmu.edu/GMUEsports/rsvp_boot?id=1353510">event on Mason 360</a> and a <a href="https://twitter.com/GMU_Esports/status/1449760848545820685">Tweet to support the event</a> too.</p>

 <h3>#4 - Follow the existing communities or play the niche and a create new ones - it is your choice.</h3>
 <p>Through our diversity analysis, we recognize that both the Mason360 and Twitter platforms have a diverse set of events.
-Based on the type of interest group you are aiming for, as an organization leader, you can either cater to the existing crowd on the platform or try to build a new crown on the platform (much harder).
+Based on the type of interest group you are aiming for, as an organization leader, you can either cater to the existing crowd on the platform or try to build a new crown on the platform (much harder).</p>

 <p>For example, the <a href="/722-project/data-analysis/#diversity">Interest Categories</a> show that Research/Scholarship is a topic broached much more on Social Media platforms rather than on Mason 360.
 If your event falls in this category, you may find your voice amplified since a community already exists on the platform.</p>